FahadQasim283/react-native/README.md

 ## Overview

 This project is a simple articles management application built using JavaScript.
-It utilizes a Redux reducer to manage the state of articles within the application.
+It utilizes a Redux Saga to manage the state of articles within the application.
 The primary functionality includes fetching articles and storing them in the application's state.

 ## Features